Purple Sweet Potato Sourdough Sandwich Loaf

 1 teaspoon salt

-• Shape and let rise in a greased bread loaf baker or dutch oven.
-I really love my bread loaf baker, which gives a great crust and that loaf shape that I need.
-Let it rise until doubled in size – how long will depend on whether you were using a well-fed or un-fed starter and/or the amount of commercial yeast.
+• Shape and let rise until again doubled in size – how long will depend on whether you were using a well-fed or un-fed starter and/or the amount of commercial yeast.

 butter or oil for greasing, if using a loaf pan

-• Bake at 450°F in the dutch oven/baker for 30 min, then reduce the heat to 350°F, remove the lid and bake about another 15 minutes.
+• Preheat the oven to 375°F at least thirty minutes before baking.
+Bake for about 30 minutes.
 When done, the internal temperature of the loaf should be 190 to 195°F, and it will sound hollow when the bottom of the loaf is thumped.

 • Let cool for at least one hour before cutting.